GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 The Corner Store is run by someone who no longer cares.
 Inadequate selection of fresh food, store is crowded and dirty.
 Probably survives on liquor sales.

 But across the street is "The Market", run by people who care.
 Very good produce, clean, organized.
 May no longer have a sit-down cafe, but does serve prepared sandwiches and probably liquid refreshments to take out.
+Apparently it began small, as many successful businesses did - as a produce service.

 At the ferry terminal at Sturdies Bay is a kiosk serving spicy Indonesian food, plus some German and Canadian food.
 Apparently successful and long-lived.